mcreng/SmartCarSWTutorial18/7_git.md

 ### 2. How it works

 The most important concept is "commit".
 A commit is actually a record of all your codes.
-It can act as a roll back point when you do something sucks.
+It can act as a rollback point when you do something sucks.
 All the versions are just all the commits.
 Every time you call commit, git takes a photo of you code, and records it as a newer version.

 The other important concept is "push" and "pull", which push is uploading your local new version (new commit) to github, and pull is downloading the new version in github to your computer.
 The details will be explained later.